-Is it possible for some children to learn using only levelled readers?
-Absolutely, but those are the children with naturally good foundational literacy skills; some children can master the foundation with pretty minimal focus on the nitty-gritty beyond the basic letter-sound correspondences.
+Is it possible for some children to learn without decodable readers?
+Sure.
+Some children children do master the foundation of reading with pretty minimal focus on the nitty-gritty of letter-sound correspondences and sound-blending.
 And I will admit that there is an appeal to using books that can talk about any topic under the sun, rather than being constrained by a certain repertoire of sounds/letters.
-I can understand why levelled readers are popular.
+In this sense, I can understand why levelled readers are popular.

 Unfortunately, though, it can be hard to know which children will have trouble.
-While there are definitely signs of reading difficulties quite early on (especially if the school does early literacy screenings), sometimes they are subtle and don’t become obvious to until months or even years into literacy instruction.
+While there may be clear signs of reading difficulties quite early on (especially if the school does early literacy screenings), sometimes they are subtle and don’t become obvious to until months or even years into literacy instruction.
 Reading difficulties can be a complete surprise— there are lots and lots of kids who seem to do well with everything else but have a heck of a time learning to read and spell.
-Furthermore, even for kids who don’t have any trouble, incorporating decodable texts in the early stages is an efficient way to develop foundational literacy skills.
-This is a common theme: some practices are essential for some kids, beneficial to all kids, and harmful to no kids.
+Furthermore, even for kids who don’t have any trouble, using decodable texts in the early stages is a very efficient way to develop foundational literacy skills.
+This is a common theme: some practices are essential for some kids and beneficial to all kids (and harmful to no kids!).
 I would put decodable readers in that category.

 So are kids with reading difficulties doomed to a life of boring decodable readers?
 No. Firstly, many newer decodable texts are beautifully engaging, like the one pictured above.
-Plus, once children (with or without reading difficulties) are able to quickly recognize a decent number of words with ease, you can use pretty much any books you want.
-Bust out those levelled readers (but by then you’ll be well past the repetitive, predictable levels).
+Plus, once children (with or without reading difficulties) are able to quickly recognize a decent number of words with ease, you can use pretty much any books you want (but by then you’ll be well past needing repetitive, predictable books).
 And how do we get children with reading difficulties to the point where they recognize a decent number of words with ease?
-It involves decodable texts, but also a lot more.
+It involves decodable text, but also a lot more.
 That’s a big topic for another day soon.